 Don't miss the Aerial Tramway which takes you up a mountain in a gondola.
 It is the largest rotating gondola in the world and takes you from Coachella at the bottom to the top of San Jacinto Peak.

 Lake Arrowhead and the Big Bear Lake are perfect for exploring the outdoors all year round.
-At only 2 hours from Los Angeles, they are perfect for a day trip or a weekend getaway from the city.
+At only 2 hours from Los Angeles, they are perfect for a day trip or a weekend road trip from LA.

 Lake Arrowhead and the Big Bear Lake are only 15 miles apart but the mountainous terrain means it takes the best part of an hour to drive from one to the other.

-Despite being close, the two are quite different to each other.
+Despite being close, the two are quite different to each other but both are amazing places to come all year round.
 Big Bear Lake is a large lake with a ton of activities for the fans of outdoors.
 You can hire a boat or bring your own, enjoy all kinds of water-based activities or go skiing in the winter at Snow Mountain and Bear Mountain resorts.

 Lake Arrowhead is much lower down and as a result has less snow in the winter, although considerably easier to drive up to.
 If you're going for the weekend, check both lakes out to compare and contrast!